app-generator/django-react-purity-dashboard/README.md

 # [Django React Purity Dashboard](https://appseed.us/product/django-react-purity-dashboard)

 Start your Development with an Innovative Admin Template for **Chakra UI** and **React**.
 Purity UI Dashboard is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
-All components can take variations in colour, that you can easily modify using Chakra's style props.
 The product comes with a simple JWT authentication flow: login/register/logout.

 > Features